Best Weight Benches Under $300 (Tested in 2026)

 - Feet can slide on smooth concrete without rubber mats

-The FLYBIRD dominates the budget bench market for good reason.
-At $109.99, it delivers a 700 lb weight capacity, 7 back positions, and a foldable frame that stores in a closet.
-With 4.5 stars across 25,000+ Amazon reviews, it's the most battle-tested budget bench available.
-The pad is narrower than competition benches at 10.5 inches, but for the vast majority of home gym lifters, it handles everything from heavy dumbbell presses to incline flyes without issue.
-Read our full FLYBIRD Adjustable Bench review for detailed testing results.
+The FLYBIRD Adjustable Bench dominates the budget bench market for good reason.
+At $109.99, it delivers a 700 lb weight capacity, 7 back positions (ranging from flat to 80 degrees), 3 seat positions, and a foldable triangular steel frame that stores vertically in a closet or against a wall.
+With 4.5 stars across 25,000+ verified Amazon reviews, it is the most battle-tested budget bench available in 2026.

 Runner-Up: Marcy Olympic Weight Bench